Hoobastank: Push Pull (2016–present)

 In November 2016, Hoobastank began recording their sixth studio album with producer Matt Wallace.

 In 2017, Robb provided vocals for "Fist Bump", the theme song of the video game Sonic Forces.
 In October, the band signed with Napalm Records and announced that their sixth studio album was finished and expected to be released in the first half of 2018.

 Push Pull was issued worldwide on May 25, along with the first single, "More Beautiful".

 Throughout 2018, the band toured to commemorate the 15th anniversary of their 2003 album, The Reason, playing the record in its entirety.
 On August 16, 2019, the band announced that they would reissue The Reason on October 4 with a vinyl release and a digital version with bonus tracks.

 In September 2022, a documentary series about the making of the band's self-titled debut album was uploaded to their official YouTube channel, in commemoration of the record's 20th anniversary.

+On June 14, 2026, Hoobstank released "How Do You Sleep?", the band's first new song since their 2018 album, Push Pull.
+They debuted the song at the Warped Tour in Washington, D.C..